FTZ9 is one of the nation’s oldest and most respected Foreign-Trade Zone programs.

-Hawaii’s FTZ program evolved through a 1963 study by Dr. John Hazard, University of Hawaii: “Transshipment Hawaii, Steps Toward an East-West Distribution and Processing Center.”
-The study focused on use of a Foreign-Trade Zone as key to development of new trade patterns for Hawaii.
-Governor John A. Burns explored the Foreign-Trade Zone concept, and enabled State Act 201, authorizing the State to apply for a Foreign-Trade Zone grant.
+Established in 1966, FTZ9 evolved through a 1963 study by Dr. John Hazard of the University of Hawaii entitled “Transshipment Hawaii, Steps Toward an East-West Distribution and Processing Center.”
+The study focused on the foreign-trade zone as key to development of new trade patterns for Hawaii.
+Governor John A. Burns explored the foreign-trade zone concept, and enabled State Act 201, authorizing the State to apply for a foreign-trade zone grant.

 In 1964, Hawaii’s grant application was filed with the Foreign-Trade Zone Board of the U.S. Department of Commerce.
 Approval of the grant was received on February 15, 1965 by FTZ Board Order No. 65.